masonlonoff/NYC_Inmate_Profile/README.md

-Disclaimer
+### Disclaimer
-This data set excludes Sealed Cases.
-Resulting summaries may differ slightly from other published statistics.
+From the website: "This data set excludes Sealed Cases.
+Resulting summaries may differ slightly from other published statistics."